networknt/light-doc/content/tutorial/rest/swagger/database/single-query.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 In the previous step, we have created a private static data source in each handler.
-In this step, we are going to use that connection pool to access mysql database.
+In this step, we are going to use that connection pool to access the MySQL database.

-Before we add logic to query database, let's copy connection to query folder.
+Before we add logic to query the database, let's copy connection to query folder.

 ```
 cd ~/networknt/light-example-4j/rest/swagger/database